moltenform/labs_youthful_projects/src/benmidi/bmidirender/readme.txt

 	The program has to be run in a writable directory.
 This may be fixed in a later version.

 	It is potentially confusing that "program", "preset", "voice", "instrument" are all basically the same concept.
 It's just that Soundfonts and midi files use different terminology.
-	24bit wav files created won't open in Windows Media Player, but they are valid and will open in Audacity among other programs.
+	24bit wav files created are valid and will open in Audacity among other programs.

 	This program supports the older timidity method of using .pat files.